Before I share my top 5 places to visit in North East India, let us know about Northeast India as a whole.

 Kohima is the capital city of Nagaland.
 It is situated about 1444 m above sea level on the top of a hill range.
 The scenic view of Kohima’s surrounding hills and mountains is pleasing to the eyes.
 Morung Lodge and Homestay near Oking Festival provide one of the best panoramic views of the town.

-The land of the Angami Nagas, Kohima was known initially as Kewhima or Kewhira.
+The land of the Angami Nagas, Kohima was initially known as Kewhima or Kewhira.
 It was named after the wildflower found which was found in the mountains of Nagaland.
 The Britishers named it Kohima unable to pronounce its local Angami name.

 Kohima is culturally rich and historically prominent.
 The Indian and British soldiers defeated the Japanese soldiers during the Battle of Kohima in 1944.
 The Kohia War Cemetry is dedicated to these brave warriors.